10 strategies to improve teamwork

 6. Communication quality beats quantity

 When it comes to communication in project teams, quality is more important than quantity.
-Project teams operate under time pressures.
+Teams operate under time pressures.
 Being candid and economical helps make teamwork more efficient by cutting the time it takes to get to core of challenges and issues that need collaboration to solve.

 What you can do